 Pothos is a tropical plant that likes humid conditions for growth.
 Misting helps clean the leaves from dust, improving the leaves’ efficiency to convert light into food and supplement the watering.

-But you shouldn't rely on misting alone and provide pothos sufficient water and sunlight to grow healthy.
+But you shouldn’t rely on misting alone and provide pothos with sufficient water and sunlight to grow healthy.
 You can mist pothos lightly once every 10 to 14 days.
-Also, be careful while misting, and don't let leaves drench with water to prevent the risk of growing fungus.
+Also, be careful while misting, and don’t let leaves drench with water to prevent the risk of growing fungus.